8dcc/rule110/README.md

 - `FILLCHAR`: The character that the program will print as `1`.
 - `EMPTYCHAR`: The character that the program will print as `0`.
 #### Settings
-- `PRINT_ARRAY`: If `0`, it will print the array before the line display.
-- `PRINT_DETAILS`: If `0`, it will print useful information before displaying the simulation.
+- `PRINT_DETAILS`: If `1`, it will print useful information before displaying the simulation.

 ### ASCII Functions
 ```c